Granite Flooring for Homes: Weighing the Pros and Cons Before You Decide

 Perhaps reconsider granite if:

-• You have young children or elderly family members: Slippery surfaces and the risk of breaking dropped items are concerns.
+• You have small children or elderly family members: Granite can be slippery and may increase the risk of injury or damage if something is dropped.

 Conclusion